Highlights and tour details

 Novara - Cascina San Maiolo: San Maiolo was an abbot of the abbey of Cluny, the same to say that the farming tradition of the cascina dates back to the beginning of the second millennium, in the Middle Ages, and continues today.

-- Faithful to its deep roots, Cascina San Maiolo is dedicated to the cultivation of rice in the most ancient and modern way there is, that is according to the principles of integrated production.
+- Faithful to its deep roots, Cascina San Maiolo is dedicated to the cultivation of rice in the most ancient and modern way there is, according to the principles of integrated production.

-- Tornaco - Villa Marzoni and Museum of Civilization and Culture of the Lower Novarese : a collection of testimonies and instruments from the past related to the life in the fields
+- Tornaco - Villa Marzoni and Museum of Civilization and Culture of the Lower Novarese : the building rises on the remains of the ancient castle dating back to the 15th century.
+The current 19th century manor house is home to the Museum of Civilisation and Culture of the Lower Novarese.

-- Tornaco - Parish Church of Santa Maria Maddalena: dates back to the 12th century but underwent many alterations and extensions in the following centuries
+- Tornaco - Parish Church of Santa Maria Maddalena: Dedicated to Santa Maria Maddalena, the parish church appears to date back to the 12th century but underwent many alterations and extensions in the following centuries.

-- Nibbiola - Castello: testified as early as 1198 and the current castle dates back to the fifteenth century; characterized by 4 corner towers with a tower above the drawbridge
+- Nibbiola - Castle: evidence of the castle exists as early as 1198, but the current castle dates back to the fifteenth century; on the southern side is the fortress, formed by 4 corner towers and by a tower above the drawbridge.